-The Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) supports these technology initiatives and funds the participation of Austrian researchers in various IEA Bioenergy tasks (= topics).
+The Federal Ministry for Climate Protection, Environment, Energy, Mobility, Innovation and Technology (BMK) supports such technology initiatives and finances the active participation of Austrian researchers in the various Technology Collaboration Programmes (TCPs).

-In all these networks, recent developments are discussed, research demand is determined and the barriers against dissemination of innovative technologies are identified.
+In all these networks, recent developments are discussed, research demand is determined and barriers against dissemination of innovative technologies are identified.
 Where necessary, studies and reviews are compiled.
-The Austrian representatives publicise Austrian activities internationally and forward information from the networks to bmvit and national stakeholders.
-In addition, the cumulated knowledge and analyses are incorporated in IEA technology policy recommendations.
-IEA publications such as the World Energy Outlook and Energy Technology Perspectives are based in part on contributions and work by the experts in these technology initiatives.
+The Austrian representatives publicise national activities internationally and forward information from the networks to the BMK and national stakeholders.
+BEST's international network extends to almost all continents through participation in the IEA TCPs.

 - We are aware at an early stage of international policy, economic, industry and business trends.